 DON’T engage that family member who thinks they know everything about everything, all because they read all the cable news chyrons and/or Googled “freemasons” once.
 This person only comes to seek an opening to make everyone else as miserable as they are.
 Let them drown in their own bile.
 You’re here to carb up.

-DO volunteer to carve the turkey if offered.
+DO volunteer to carve the turkey if you get the chance.
 Yes, that’s a lot of pressure, but with it comes the ability to cleverly reserve for yourself the choicest cuts.
 And no, that’s not selfish.
 Jesus said “the worker is worth his hire,” remember.

 DON’T have “game time,” because we all know everyone is a sore loser but you, who never loses (or least admits to losing).
 Sure, you can handle a little friendly competition and let it go if things don’t go your way, but the rest of your gathering takes things way too seriously.
 Besides, you wouldn’t want to embarrass everyone else again and spoil their holiday, would you?
 Thanks in advance for being so merciful.
 And yes, I’m talking to myself … err … you.